FreeCAD/FreeCAD-documentation/wiki/Introduction_to_Python.md

  ![](images/FreeCAD_Python_console.png )  *The FreeCAD Python console*

-If you don\'t see it, click on {{MenuCommand|View → Panels → Python console}}.
+If you don\'t see it, click on **View → Panels → Python console**.
 The Python console can be resized and also undocked.

 The interpreter shows the Python version, then a `>>>` symbol which is the command prompt.
 Writing code in the interpreter is simple: one line is one instruction.
 When you press **Enter**, your line of code will be executed (after being instantly and invisibly compiled).
 For example, try writing this: